-These magically delicious Lucky Charm cookies are both super easy and delicious!
+This Lucky Charm cookies recipe is easy and delicious!
 They are packed with both gooey Lucky Charms marshmallows and crunchy Lucky Charms cereal.

 If you are looking for more treats made with cereal, check out my Fruity Pebbles Treats, Fruity Pebbles Cake and Chocolate Chip Rice Krispie treats!